Sri Lakshmi Narasimha Swamy Temple, Yadagirigutta: Transport

-The nearest railway stations are Raigiri about 5 km away and Bhuvanagiri, a major town of Hyderabad Metropolitan Region about 13 km away.
+The nearest railway stations are Raigiri about 5 km away and Bhongiri, a major town of Hyderabad Metropolitan Region about 13 km away.
 Raigir railway station has been renamed as Yadadri(YADD) by South Central Railway in line with the new nomenclature of the temple town.
 The Hyderabad MMTS - Phase II is planned, to be extended from Ghatkesar to Raigir station, which is 5 km from Yadagirigutta.
 A metro train is proposed between Uppal and Yadagirigutta.